ClimateImpactLab/energy-code-release-2020/3_post_projection/3_SCC/README.md

 There are details of the calculations done in this code in Appendix F of the paper, and in comments inside the code itself.

 #### Code options
 - This code can be run for any of the three models that we project across all GCMs, and present SCC values for in the paper.
-Please select the model you wish to run at the tom of this code, by changing the `model`
+Please select the model you wish to run at the tom of this code, by changing the `model` variable in the first cell of the code.
 - These are:
     * `main`, which can run for SSP2, SSP3, or SSP4.
     * `lininter` and `lininter_double`, which are run only for SSP3.